FlawlessPT/yellow-project/README.md

 ### Fork this repository to your own project

-Follow bitbucket instructions to fork the repository and clone it to your machine, open a terminal in the root of your repository.
+Follow bitbucket instructions to fork the repository and clone it to your machine, open a terminal in the root of your repository (you can also use `mw-framework-cli`, already mentioned above and explained in more detail below).

 ### Supabase integrations

-Go to [Supabase Dashboard](https://supabase.com/dashboard) and **create your supabase remote project**.
+Go to [Supabase Dashboard](https://supabase.com/dashboard) and **create your supabase remote project** (not need if mw-framework-cli was used).
 If you, for now, want to use it locally only, skip this section and read **"Detailed Overview"** section.

 **Note: Do not forget the database password defined while creating the project, it will be needed.
 And make sure you store it safely.**